gighive/gighive/docs/README.md

 ---

 ## ⚙️ Setup & Installation
 - Once installed, there will be a splash page, a link to the database and a link to the uploads page.
 Simple!
-Oh, and a page for the admins to reset default password.
 - Default install will populate the database with ~10 sample video and audio files.
 These can be deleted later with <a href="">database reset procedure</a>.
 - Default password set in $GIGHIVE_HOME/ansible/inventories/group_vars files.
+- Admin utility: a page for the admins to reset default password in GUI as well.

 ---